-G6 PRIVATE INSTITUTIONS: N/A

-G6 PUBLIC INSTITUTIONS In-district: N/A

-G6 PUBLIC INSTITUTIONS In-state (out-of-district): N/A

-G6 PUBLIC INSTITUTIONS Out-of-state: N/A

-G6 NONRESIDENT ALIENS: N/A
+PRIVATE INSTITUTIONS: N/A PUBLIC INSTITUTIONS In-district: N/A There is no set "per credit hour" charge at PUBLIC INSTITUTIONS In-state (out-of-district): N/A the University.
+It is on a non-linear scale a thus cannot be expressed in a single "pe PUBLIC INSTITUTIONS Out-of-state: N/A credit hour" charge.
+NONRESIDENT ALIENS: N/A